 Related Article: iVideo Pocket Wifi – A Filipina Digital Nomad Experience in Taiwan

-Budget Travel 26 Days Taiwan – not for the faint hearted
+Budget Travel 26 Days Taiwan – not for the faint-hearted

 After my third trip to Taiwan for 25 days (which I haven’t blogged by the way), I flew to Manila and decided what I was going to do there.
 Suddenly, I received a message from a host in Taitung, Taiwan.
-The opportunity is to let me stay there within a month in exchange for cleaning and changing bed sheets.
+The opportunity is to let me stay there for a month in exchange for cleaning and changing bed sheets.

-I have so many stories from my third trip and the host I met in Hsinchu promised me to show me to the east side of Taiwan if I return, either Yilan or Hualien.
-The moment I got the message from Taitung, I booked a flight right away with a round-trip ticket for less than PhP 4,000 within 30 days of Taiwan.
+I have so many stories from my third trip and the host I met in Hsinchu promised to show me to the east side of Taiwan if I return, either Yilan or Hualien.
+The moment I got the message from Taitung, I booked a flight right away with a round-trip ticket for less than PHP 4,000 within 30 days of Taiwan.
 Again, the way I travel in Taiwan is not for everyone.
 I am just sharing my experience as You Only Live Once, hence, YOLO.

 My host in Hsinchu and I kept on exchanging messages and travel notes.
 Since the car has been fixed, I got picked up at the airport at 2 o’clock in the morning.
 My host knows I am such a foodie, we went to World Soybean Milk Magnate at 3 o’clock in the morning.
 Went to Da’an District to get my Sim card from a friend.
-Passed by Banqiao area, visited some places, went to the bridge and witnessed the sunrise.
-All we did was just taking photos.
+Passed by the Banqiao area, visited some places, went to the bridge, and witnessed the sunrise.
+All we did was just take photos.
 But due to my slow internet connection at the moment here in the Philippines, it will take me time to upload.
 Back to Hsinchu to sleep and need to work a little bit.

 Related Article: 4 Days 3 Nights in Taipei, Taiwan for less than US$200